 - Markov models (markov_symbol.pl to get you started) - Genetic programming (genetic_symbol.pl this is probably the toughest to use in the context of this project since it's set up to evolve a predictor1, but it doesn't actually use the predictor it evolves to make predictions.
-To use this you'd need to write an interpreter for the predictor.) - Time series models (time_series_symbol.pl and time_series_symbol_project.pl the latter is probably the easiest to integrate.)
+To use this you'd need to write an interpreter for the mini-language the predictor is implemented in.) - Time series models (time_series_symbol.pl and time_series_symbol_project.pl the latter is probably the easiest to integrate.)